idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 - We assume a Picard-style iteration where the system matrix and right hand side are assembled using the previous solution vector.
-- We rely on the `LinearSystem` object in MOOSE which is a wrapper around the `LinearImplicit` system class of `libMesh`.
+- We rely on the `LinearSystem` class in MOOSE which is a wrapper around the `LinearImplicit` system class of `libMesh`.
 The corresponding kernels will directly contribute to the system matrix and right hand side owned by the `LinearSystem` class.